Likes: sucking on her wool blanket, grooming her Daddy's hair & going for walks outside

 She is the most lovable kitten and gives kisses and love nibbles on my nose and chin.

 From the day we brought her home from the Humane Society, our other kitten Chloe became her instant best friend.

-Calliope will have a happy, loving furrever home.
+Calliope now has a happy, loving furrever home.